NicolasChiabrando/LagranTraj/README.md

 # LagranTraj
-Lagrangian trajectories : algorithm to analyze
+Lagrangian trajectories: an algorithm to analyze